zuqq/graze/README.md

 └── fec01f0f176e22939d47435cc1d5a63b02030d9b.json
 ```

-For every visited URL we store a JSON-encoded record that contains information
+For every visited URL the crawler created a JSON-encoded record that represents
-about the corresponding node in the crawl graph.
+the corresponding node in the crawl tree.

 The record's name is derived from the URL's SHA-1 digest; for example,